jmawet/katerial/README.md

 ## To install:
 - Clone this repo
 - Copy the directory: aurorae/themes/Katerial/ to ~/.local/share/aurorae/themes/, then set 'window decorations'
-- Copy the directory: plasma/desktoptheme/Nova-Color/ to ~/.local/share/plasmaqa/desktoptheme/ (or install Nova Color theme from KDE Store), then set 'plasma style'
+- Copy the directory: plasma/desktoptheme/Katerial/ to ~/.local/share/plasmaqa/desktoptheme/, then set 'plasma style'
 - Copy the file: Katerial.colors to ~/.local/share/color-schemes/, then set 'color scheme'
 - Install Kvantum, set as application style.
 In Kvantum, install and load Kvantum/Katerial directory
 - Download and install Papirus icon set
 - (Optional) set wallpaper included in this repo

 ## To be updated:
-- Kvantum theme (?)
+- Color scheme (fill in gaps)
-- Window decorations (corner roundness, colors, materia+missing icons)
+- Window decorations (corner roundness)
 - Plasma Style (?)
 - Cursor (?)
-- Konsole
 - Panel
 - SDDM
 - Alternate color schemes